ashrawan/Spring-Security-OAuth-Example/README.md

 - If user requests into __SECURED__ endpoints e.g. "/api/userProfile"
     - Requesting WITHOUT token i.e. "Authorization" header
-        - SecurityContext is empty, ` (path request matcher or anyRequest() ) -> .authenticated()` will catch, OR `globalMethodSecurity` will catch
+        - SecurityContext is empty, ` (path request matcher or anyRequest() ) -> .authenticated()` will catch, or will fail from `globalMethodSecurity` expression if defined
         - And forward it to _CustomAuthenticationEntryPoint.java_ for __SC_UNAUTHORIZED__ response

     - Requesting WITH token i.e. "Authorization" header has jwt token
         - _JWTAuthenticationFilter.java_ Validates Token and set SecurityContext -> Authentication Object
         - Since, Authentication Object is available, spring security filter continues the flow
-        - Further permission checks are done in spring security Expression-Based Access Control or other Access Control mechanism
+        - Further permission checks are done in spring security Expression-Based Access Control or any configured Access Control mechanisms

 `jwtAuthenticationFilter`: A custom filter to validate and parse jwtToken and Set Authentication Object